Stabilizing randomized GMRES through flexible GMRES: FGMRES and FFOM

-The operator $M_j$ in Figure~\ref{fig:fgmres} is a preconditioner that can change at each iteration.
+The operator $M_j$ in Algorithm~\ref{alg:fgmres} is a preconditioner that can change at each iteration.
 Usually, $M_j \approx A$ and we would like to understand how the approximation quality of the preconditioner affects the residual decrease of FGMRES.

 Let us start with the first iteration $j=1$ and assume that $z_1 = A^{-1} (v_1 - \widehat r_1)$.
 That is, the preconditioner solves the linear system $A z_1 = v_1 - \widehat r_1$, where $\widehat r_1$ is a (small) residual.
 As $Z_1 = [z_1]$, we have